FeliceFrancario/Network-Science-Project/README.md

-The bojective of this analysis was to understand the interaction patterns, key influencers, community structures, and information flow within the Twitter interaction network of the
+The objective of this analysis was to understand the interaction patterns, key influencers, community structures, and information flow within the Twitter interaction network of the